• Skip to primary navigation

 Another hands-on museum, devoted to math and science (and Panasonic products).
 Each visitor receives a handheld tablet upon entering the museum, something which your kids will surely love.

-These tables can be scanned at each exhibit and will display an explanation about the science behind the artifacts and games.
+These tables can be scanned at each exhibit and will display an explanation of the science behind the artifacts and games.

 10. Ghibli Museum